Do You Need Homeowners Insurance During Construction?

 Employee Theft

-Losses resulting from theft or dishonest acts committed by employees or subcontractors are usually not covered.
-Internal theft requires a separate policy like fidelity insurance.
+Losses from theft or dishonest acts by employees or subcontractors usually aren't covered.
+Buy a separate policy like fidelity insurance for internal theft.

 garage icon